kunu-max/gcp-devops-project/readme.md

-# THis is public repo for GCP devops
+# This is a sample python app build on docker image